Wound Care

 Preparing for Hyperbaric Oxygen Therapy

-A wound care staff member will tell you how many treatments you will need.
+A CHRISTUS Health wound care staff member will tell you how many treatments you will need.
 During your treatment, you may watch television, a movie or take a nap.

 You will be given a hospital gown to wear in the chamber.
 No cosmetics, perfumes, hair preparations, deodorants, wigs, jewelry or electronic devices are allowed in the chamber.
 Most pacemakers are allowed in the chamber.
 The hyperbaric technologist will need to know if you are taking any medications, including non-prescription drugs.
 You are advised not to drink alcohol or carbonated beverages for four hours prior to treatment.

-Smoking and the use of tobacco products interfere with the body’s ability to transport oxygen.
+Smoking and the use of tobacco products interferes with the body’s ability to transport oxygen.
 Therefore, your doctor will work with you on techniques to help stop smoking during the treatment period.

-Following your treatment plan is the single most crucial factor in your healing.
+Following your treatment plan is the single most important factor in your healing.

 Have questions about hyperbaric oxygen therapy procedures?
 Contact us at 575-446-5550 to find out more about what to expect.